 What to expect at our class.
-Open source for beginners: Warm-ups, Neigong, Basics, Taolu (form), and warm downs like Paida gong (percussion massage).
-Please enjoy some sample videos below.
+Open source for beginners: Warm-ups, Neigong, Basics, Taolu (form), basic push hand drills, and warm downs like Paida gong (qi packing massage) or taiji qigong.
+Please enjoy some info and sample follow-along videos below.

 8 form is the first 8 moves of the Long form.
 We do the long form, but beginners start with 8 form, then you learn the long form (85, 103, 108 depending on how you count the movements).

 Intermediate personal training: Weapons (sword, saber, spear, long pole) solo and partner drills.

 Advanced personal training: Tui shou/Da Lu/San shou (push hands and free fighting) solo and partner drills are available.

 Prescription Tai Chi: the benefits comes from daily practice.
 For 10 weeks, each day do these sets in that order.
 Journal the experience.
 Communicate back if you do not feel better after 100 days. – Matthew Stampe

 Yang style 13 qigong/warm up